TDPrabhu/Capstone-Project/README.md

 - arrdate is date of arrrival .  (need to convert into timestamp )
 - visatype is which type of visa he owns . (no null values found).

-Used the defaultdict from collections pacakge to create a dictionary and map the correct values and replace with &#39;Other &#39; for null &amp; bad data .

-Have created two defaultdict for the listed column(I94res, I94addr) and loaded them into the data frame (country ,usa\_states) respectively .
-This help to eliminate the null values and other bad data which are not listed in the dictionary.
-In future if we need to validate for the new state or country we can add the values in the dictionary an process the data .
+I have created two defaultdict for the listed column(I94res, I94addr) and loaded them into the data frame (country ,usa\_states) respectively .
+This will help to eliminate the null values and other bad data which are not listed in the dictionary.
+In future if we need to validate for the new state or country we can add the values in the dictionary and process the data .

 Converted the arrdate to timestamp .